 - Special food services

 - Choose your academic approach (dietetics, foods and nutrition, clinical nutrition, public health nutrition, etc.) and earn a bachelor's degree at an accredited nutrition school, either in person or through online courses.
 Read about the top schools for nutrition degree programs.

 - Enter into an internship or other supervised professional training program, unless one was included in your nutritionist degree requirements.
 Consider a dietetic internship program.

-- Determine whether it's necessary to earn a license or other special credential in your state in order to start your nutritionist career.
+- Determine whether it's necessary to earn a state license or other special credential in your state in order to start your nutritionist career.

 Dietitian and nutritionist licensing standards vary from state to state, so check with authorities in your state to find out what it takes to earn special recognition and whether it is required for your desired nutritionist career.
 Credentials such as Registered Dietitian (RD) and Registered Dietitian Nutritionist (RDN) may be preferred or required by individual employers but not regulated at the state level.

 Internships for nutritionists and registered dietitians can vary in length, but most programs last between 9 and 12 months.
 Some internship programs can also be completed through online courses, making it possible to finish your nutritionist degree program entirely online.

 - Active listening, or giving your full, engaged attention to someone when speaking, is a necessary component of co-creating meal plans with patients and clients

 - Monitoring the performance of the plans and policies you create, as well as your own performance, can help you deliver the highest possible quality of work

 - Oral expression skills provide an effective means by which you can communicate the importance of proper nutrition to clients and patients